-As a child, I was rather shy and solitary and lived in my imagination.
+As a child, I lived in my imagination.
 I fantasized about the world in rain puddles and beyond the reflection in my bedroom mirror.
 As I grew up and moved into the real world, my artwork developed from my need to explore my feelings in both worlds.

-As a young adult, my vision for my painting was to restore the third dimension to the painting space, and, to accomplish this I have focused on learning and then using the old master methods of indirect painting.
-My learning in the area is all self-taught through reading, observation and experimentation.
-Much of 20th century painting had been devoted to emphasizing the two-dimensional space of the picture plane and when I first began to paint, abstraction was still in vogue.
-Although there were practicing representational painters, for example Edward Hopper and Fairfield Porter among many others, the space in their paintings is still shallow.
-I have long studied the work of Rembrandt and Italian Renaissance painters among others toward my goal.
+When I was a young adult, the emphasis on the two-dimensional plane was still the fashion in the art world, but I was more interested in exploring three-dimensional space.
+I focused on learning and using old master methods of indirect painting.
+I studied the work of Rembrandt and Italian Renaissance painters, Chardin and Corot.
 At the same time, I have also been a devoted student of Cezanne, Bonnard and Matisse.
-What I have realized is that my vision is to create a painting that exists as a melding of a three dimensional space and a two-dimensional construct (real and imagined worlds) using a variety of means such as line, overlapping planes, value, color relationships, atmospheric perspective, patterning, shape-state, the properties of oil paint (transparent vs. opaque, texture) to name just a few.
-My vision can never be completely realized, but it is an ideal to work toward.
+And what I have realized over time is that I want my paintings to create a three dimensional space that exists in tension with a two-dimensional construct (real and imagined worlds) using a variety of means such as line, overlapping planes, value, color relationships, atmospheric perspective, patterning, shape-state, the properties of oil paint (transparent vs. opaque, texture) to name just a few.
+And I’m always working toward that ideal.

-I have described the technical aspect of my quest, but not my motive.
-Life is wonderful and joyous and tragic and an epic battle for survival.
-We live our daily lives from one moment to the next; experience a myriad of pleasures and struggles, ups and downs, usually without much reflection or even noticing how we are feeling.
-But when we look at a piece of art, an art of truth, we see our life reflected back in a way that hits our core and floods us with the feeling of living, integrated and whole.
-I create this world of mine not only as a place for me to be fully awake and alive, but for others to inhabit as well.
-I want my paintings to be a reminder of all that is suffered and sacrificed and at the same time to be a place of hope and peace and light.
+But why?
+Life is wonderful and joyous and tragic and often a daily attempt to survive.
+We live our lives from one moment to the next, experience myriad ordinary pleasures and struggles, ups and downs, usually without much reflection on how we are feeling.
+But when we look at a piece of art that is truthful, we see our life reflected back in a way that hits our core and floods us with the feeling of living, integrated and whole.
+I create my real/imaginary world not only as a place for me to be fully awake and alive, but for others to inhabit as well.
+I want my paintings to be a reminder of all that is suffered and sacrificed and at the same time to be a place of joy and hope, peace and light.